tnebooks/12th-biology/content.en/zoology/applications-of-biotechnology/_index.md

 **Geographical indication (GI)** A geographical indication is a name or

 sign used on products which correspond to a specific geographical origin and possess qualities or a reputation that are due to that origin.
 Geographical indications are typically used for agricultural products, food products, handicrafts and industrial products.
 Darjeeling tea was the first GI tagged product in India in 2004-05.
 In Tamilnadu, Kancheepuram silk, Coimbatore wetgrinder, Thanjavur paintings, Madurai Malli, Thirunelveli Halwa and Temple jewellery of Nagercoil are GI tagged.

-XII Std Zoology Chapter 10 EM.indd 172 18/12/2021 15:05:02
+**Copyright** The protection of authorships of published

+work comes under copyrights of IPRs.
+Copyright protection is given for form of expressions of ideas.
+For example the authors, editors, publishers or both the publisher/ editor of a book have copyrights.
+The content of the book cannot be reproduced or reprinted without written permission from copyright holders.
+Patents and trade secrets provide protection for the basic knowhow but copyright protects the expressed materials in printed, video recorded or taped forms.
+In the field of biotechnology the data base of DNA sequences or any published forms, photomicrographs, etc., are subject to copyright.

+**Trade marks** Any specific symbol or words to identify

+a particular product or process of a company constitute trademark.
+This enables the public to distinguish between a trader’s goods from similar goods of other traders

+Biotechnology as an independent discipline has drawn world wide attention from the Governments and the corporate world because of its limitless applications.
+It is looked upon as a panacea for treating diseases and genetic disorders.
+The global demand of the biotechnological products is on the increase.
+It is the science for the future with solutions to many of the problems related to health, agriculture, environment and industries.

+**Summary** Biotechnology is defined as “any

+technological application that uses biological systems, living organisms or derivatives thereof, to make or modify products or processes for specific use”.
+In 1919, Hungarian agricultural engineer Karl Ereky coined the term Biotechnology.
+Biotechnology includes two major technologies, Genetic engineering and Chemical engineering.

+Biotechnology has application in four major industrial areas, including health care (medical) agriculture, industrial and

+environment.Biotechnology techniques are used in the field of medicine for diagnosis, prevention and treatment of different diseases.
+Production of recombinant hormones, recombinant clotting factor VIII and recombinant interferons have helped in the treatment of diseases.
+Recombinant vaccines have been used to prevent various diseases.
+The recombinant vaccines are of three types- subunit recombinant vaccines, attenuated recombinant vaccines and gene recombinant vaccines.

+Genetic defects could be corrected by a process called Gene therapy.
+It is of two types somatic cell gene therapy and germline gene therapy.

+Stem cells are undifferentiated cells found in multicellular organisms.
+These cells are of two types -Embryonic stem cells and adult stem cells.
+Stem cells have the ability to regenerate damaged and diseased organs.
+Recombinant DNA technology, Polymerase chain reaction and Enzyme Linked Immunosorbent Assay are techniques that are reliable and help in early diagnosis.

+Transgenesis is the process of introduction of a foreign gene into the genome of animals to create and maintain stable heritable characters.

+A biological product is a substance derived from a living organism and used for the prevention or treatment of diseases.

+Cloning is the process of producing genetically identical individuals of an organism either naturally or artificially.

+Advances in Biotechnology and their applications are most frequently associated with controversies, ethical issues and concerns.
+Statutory bodies are constituted to monitor and approve the biotechnological processes and products.

+Genetically modified organisms can play a positive role in sustainable agriculture, forestry, aquaculture, bioremediation and environmental management in developed and developing countries.
+Biosafety guidelines have been formulated by many countries for DNA recombinant manipulations.

 173 Applications of Biotechnology